carlo98/tello-ai-features/README.md

 Save 15-20 images of a chessboard, made with the camera of tello, in the folder chessboards and call them n.jpg, (n=0, 1, ...).

 Use the jupyter notebook 'camera_calibration' to compute the parameters and then copy and paste them in the python script 'image_processing.py'.

+## Files
+telloCV.py: controller

+face_rec_tracker.py: uses a SVM and python's face_recognition to recognize faces, the binary SVM can be computed with "svm.py" DANGER!

+svm.py: Creates a SVM capable of recognize faces, at the top of the file is shown how one should organize the images.
+[Face recognition](https://github.com/ageitgey/face_recognition)

+collision_avoidance.py: It uses opencv canny edge detector to detect edges and uses the output as input for a neural network which performs collision avoidance, chooses whether to go forward or turn.
+DANGER!

+train_model.ipynb: Can be used to train a NN using images in folder "data" and saving the NN in folder "saved_models".
+In order to save images look at the commands in telloCV.py

+camera_calibration.ipynb: Can be used to compute the camera parameters.

+image_processing.py: Provides a class which computes undistorted images, given camera parameters.

+model.py: NN model.